YouTube Green

 The gap isn't apathy, it's access.

-When that information is surfaced in a relevant, accessible way, willingness to act follows almost immediately.
+The survey results indicated that users aren't disengaged, just disconnected.
+When information is surfaced in a relevant, accessible way, willingness to act follows almost immediately.

 Awareness itself incites the desire for action.